kingsthwaiteJ/ignore-stuff-signin/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 After this extension has been added to Google Chrome, there is no further set up required.
-Whenever you open a stuff.co.nz web-page with a sign-in prompt blocking the page content, click on the extension icon from your extensions bar and the sign-in prompt will disappear.
+Whenever you open a [Stuff](https://stuff.co.nz) web-page with a sign-in prompt blocking the page content, click on the extension icon from your extensions bar and the sign-in prompt will disappear.

 <br/>
 <div align="center">